-Brief Strategic Family Therapy (BSFT®) is an award-winning evidence-based practice.
-It is a family-centric, culturally competent model designed to eliminate or reduce behavior problem syndrome in youth aged 6-18 years while restructuring problematic family interactions.
-It was selected as a “Model” program by the Substance Abuse and Mental Health Services Administration (SAMHSA), by the Center for Substance Abuse Prevention (CSAP), and by the OJJDP, and as an "Exemplary" program by Strengthening America’s Families, among others.
+Brief Strategic Family Therapy (BSFT®), an award-winning evidence-based practice, is a culturally competent, strength-based model designed to eliminate or reduce behavior problem syndrome in youth aged 6-18 years while restructuring problematic family interactions.
+It is a culturally competent, strength-based model.

-At the same time, BSFT® provides families with the tools to overcome individual and family risk factors through focused interventions and skill building strategies.
+Through focused interventions and skill building strategies, BSFT® provides families with the tools to overcome individual and family risk factors.
 The approach is based on the assumption that family-based interactions strongly influence how children behave, and that targeting and improving maladaptive family interactions reduces the likelihood of symptomatic behavior.

 The therapist works with the family to identify interactional patterns that give rise to and/or maintain problematic youth behavior.
 After these patterns are identified, the therapist helps the family change these patterns to encourage positive family interactions.

-To restructure interactions and change systems, BSFT addresses family behavior, affect, and cognitions.
+To restructure interactions and change systems, BSFT addresses family behavior, affect, and cognition.
 The strategies and treatment plans are designed specifically for each family and are based on a structured diagnostic plan.
 The therapeutic process uses techniques of: